 The two smartphones succeed the Xperia XZ1 and XZ1 Compact devices announced just six months ago, bringing a newer duo with improved designs and faster hardware.
-These new devices are now available for pre-order, so it's time to make a serious decision.
+These new devices are now available, so it's time to make a serious decision.

 How do the two differ between each other though?
 Here is how the Xperia XZ2 compares to its compact sibling.

 Sony Xperia XZ2 vs Xperia XZ2 Compact: Design

 - Xperia XZ2 has glass rear, XZ2 Compact has plastic